prodmodfour/Ada_Carbon_Monitoring_Implementation_Documentation/pages/1_software_used.md

 We use [SQLite](https://www.sqlite.org/index.html) to store our usage data.

-To see the structure of our database, refer to [Database Structure].
+To see the structure of our database, refer to [Database Structure](../pages/backend/database_structure/database_structure.md).

-To see how we pull data from SQLite, refer to [SQLite Class].
+To see how we pull data from SQLite, refer to [SQLite Class](../pages/backend/database_classes/sqlite_class.md).

 # Programming Languages
 ## Python